-The program appears be to underperforming in its ability to attract investment from major sources of Maryland investment biotechnology California, Massachusetts, New York, and from overseas investors.
-The lack of investment from these states likely reflects biotechnology competition from other companies and the correlation between program knowledge and physical distance.
+The program appears to be underperforming in its ability to attract investment from major sources of Maryland biotechnology investment including California, Massachusetts, New York, and from overseas investors.
+The lack of investment from these geographies likely competition from reflects other biotechnology companies and the correlation between program knowledge and physical distance.